mit-crpg/OpenMOC/_sources/devguide/work_flow.txt

 Anyone wishing to make contributions to OpenMOC should be fully acquianted and comfortable working with git_ and GitHub_.
-The primary means of modifying and making contributions to OpenMOC is through GitHub `pull requests`_.
-This is what's known as a fork and pull development model.
+The primary means of modifying and making contributions to OpenMOC is through a GitHub `pull request`_.
+This is what's known as a `fork and pull development model`_.
 The steps for this are as
 follows:

-1. Fork the main OpenMOC repository from `mit-crpg/OpenMOC`_.
+* **Fork the Repository** -  Fork_ the main OpenMOC repository from `mit-crpg/OpenMOC`_.
 This will create a repository with the same name under your personal account.
-As such, you can commit to it as you please without disrupting other developers.

-2. Create a branch that you want merged back to `mit-crpg/OpenMOC`_ and make commits that you intend to go back.
-If you have made other changes that should not be merged back, those changes should be on another branch.
+* **Create a Git Branch** - `Create a git branch`_ to your local repository and make commits that you intend to merge back into the main OpenMOC repository.

-3. Issue a pull request from GitHub and select the branch you want merged.
+* **Create a Pull Request** - Create a `pull request`_ from GitHub and select the branch to merge from your local repository with the appropriate branch in `mit-crpg/OpenMOC`_.

-4. The OpenMOC integration manager will review your pull request and make sure it conforms to the :ref:`style_guide`, compiles correctly, runs in parallel correctly, does not break other features in the code, etc. Any issues with the pull request can be discussed directly on the pull request page itself.
+* **Merge the Pull Request** - The OpenMOC integration manager will review your pull request and make sure it compiles and runs correctly and conforms to the :ref:`style_guide`.

-5. After the pull request has been thoroughly vetted, it is merged back into `mit-crpg/OpenMOC`_.
+* **Code Integration** - After the pull request has been thoroughly vetted, the integration manager will merge it back into `mit-crpg/OpenMOC`_.

 While the process above depends on the fork of the OpenMOC repository being publicly available on GitHub, you may also wish to do development on a private